person putting coin in piggy bank

 Features of the School Bank Savings Program

-The Falcon Branch, a new, school-based branch of the Bank of Lincoln County, is officially open at Lincoln County High School.
+The Falcon Branch, a new, school-based branch of the Bank of Lincoln County, at Lincoln County High School.
 This new branch is located adjacent to the cafeteria and is open during lunch period every day.
 The Falcon Branch is available to all students, faculty, and staff of LCHS, but is not open to the public.
 The branch is run fully by students through the Career Technical Education Department.
 Checking and savings accounts, as well as Christmas and Vacation Club savings accounts are offered to both students, teachers, and staff at this branch.
 They can make deposits, cash checks, or utilize the fully functioning ATM, which requires no fee from anyone with a Bank of Lincoln County account.